-Intends to familiarize the attendee with the GOT2000 family of operator interface products and the software needed to create, configure and modify screens which can be used with PLC systems.
-This class will be taught using GT15 or GT16 operator interfaces, Q series or L series PLCs, and GT Works3 software suite.
+Covers the GOT2000 family of operator interface products and the software needed to create, configure and modify screens which are used with PLC systems.
+This class is taught using GT15 or GT16 operator interfaces, Q series or L series PLCs, and GT Works3 software suite.
 Because PLC Programming is not covered in this course, a working knowledge of PLC Programming prior to this class is required.